GLOBAL MARKETS-Share markets gripped by caution as U.S. inflation data awaited

 Hong Kong's Hang Seng Index sank 1.2%, with shares of developer China Evergrande Group slumping to the lowest point since 2014 after it said it had appointed financial advisers to examine its capital structure.

-The company also said sales would fall again in August due to concerns over its debt which would hurt its liquidity and cash flow..
-Evergrande shares were down 11.9% .
+The company also said sales would fall again in August on concerns over its debt which would hurt its liquidity and cash flow..
+Evergrande shares were down 11.9%.
 China's blue-chip CSI300 index lost 1.5%.

-China's technology stocks are also being closely scrutinised after authorities told the country's tech giants to stop blocking each other's links on their sites.
+China's technology stocks are being closely scrutinised after authorities told tech giants to stop blocking each other's links on their sites.

-The directive was the latest in a string of tightening regulations that has dragged down the Hang Seng Tech Index by nearly 40% since its peak this year in February.
+A series of tightening regulations has dragged down the Hang Seng Tech Index by nearly 40% since its peak this year in February.

-The Nasdaq Golden Dragon China Index, which tracks Chinese companies listed in the United States, fell 1.1% on Monday, to take its decline over the past six months to 35.5%.
+The Nasdaq Golden Dragon China Index, which tracks Chinese companies listed in the United States, fell 1.1% on Monday.
+It has declined 35.5% over the past six months.

 "We are still concerned about the regulations, what they mean and how they will be rolled out, but with the correction that is underway, that means there is some value in certain parts of the Chinese equities market," Luke Moore, Oreana Financial Services chief executive, told Reuters.